tdwg/website/conferences/2024/registration/add-ons/index.md

 2. Open your existing Oxford Abstracts Dashboard for SPNHC-TDWG 2024.
 3. Scroll down to the Registration Section
 4. Click the Buy Add-Ons button
-5. Add the number of tickets you wish to purchase for Biodiversity Bingo and/or Select the T-shirts you want to buy.Night
+5. Add the number of tickets you wish to purchase for Biodiversity Bingo and/or Select the T-shirts you want to buy.
 6. Click continue
 7. Select payment type and you're off to the races...